 The Rivest–Shamir–Adleman (RSA) encryption algorithm is the most used key algorithm because both public and private keys can be used to encrypt a message.

-This method provides confidentiality, but also the integrity, authenticity of electronic communications.
+This method provides confidentiality, but also the integrity and authenticity of electronic communications.

 Benefits and importance of encryption

-If you collect and keep sensitive data about you or your customers, there is always a risk of data breach.
-It’s important to keep the data safe and protect it at maximum effort because the personal data is valuable intellectual property.
-Imagine if a malicious person has access to a credit card number from one of your customers or yourself.
+If you collect and keep sensitive data about your customers, there is always a risk of a data breach.
+It’s important to keep data safe and protect it at all costs because personal data is a valuable intellectual property.
+To avoid such incidents companies should encrypt all the data they store.
+This way, they decrease potential threats and security breaches.

-No matter where your data is stored, laptop, USB drive, online server, data encryption protects your documents and personal information.
-If for example your laptop is stolen or lost (we hope not), the data within it can’t be accessed by anyone keeping it safe.
+No matter where you store your data: laptop, USB drive or online server, data encryption protects your documents and personal information.
+If, for example, your laptop was stolen or is lost (we hope not), the data it contains can’t be accessed by anyone and so it’s safe.